AtroposBot/web/docs/general-commands.md

 ??? info "/info bot"

-    This command will display some information about Eris, including the number of punishments it has handled for your guild.
+    This command will display some information about Atropos, including the number of punishments it has handled for your guild.

 ??? info "/info user <mention\>"